illajua-analytics/Coffeesales-Dashboard/README.md

 ## General KPIs

-What is the total sales revenue over time?.
+What is the total sales revenue over time?

 Which country or region generated the most sales?

 When are the peak sales months or seasons?

 Which coffee type is contributing maximum to the sales?

 Do Loyalty cards/subscriptions increase the sales of coffee ?

 ## Process